Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly identifies the tool as retrieving MLB Rule 4 draft results for a given year, specifying the data fields (player, school/team, position, signing info) and the ability to filter by round.
-This distinguishes it from sibling tools like mlb_draft_prospects.
+The description clearly identifies the tool as returning MLB Rule 4 draft results for a given year, including specific pick details (player, school/team, position, signing info).
+It distinguishes itself from related tools like mlb_draft_prospects by specifying 'results' and 'for a year'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.